hojat72elect/Retrofit_Demo/README.md

   URLs like this:
   <br/><img alt="URL management" src="doc_assets/URL management.png" width="90%" height="90%">

+* Retrofit library was created on top of okHTTP library and uses its classes to perform network operations.
+HTTP logging interceptor is a feature which belongs to okHTTP library which logs all the network operations happened  in our app.
+This is extremely useful for debugging purposes.

+* Configure Timeouts:
+Imagine an example android app of a product delivery company.
+Sales reps would use it to get orders from different shop owners of all areas in a country.

 ----------------------------------

 **That's it! now you have anything you need for going through this project 👏👏 You can read the source code for